 - South Dakota: Check out South Dakota’s state website for a variety of links related to new business owners.
 You can download licensing forms there and register your business.
 You can also search to see if your particular business will need more than one type of license.

 - Tennessee: The Tennessee Department of Revenue says that “If you are subject to the business tax, you must register to pay the tax.”
 If your business generates more than $3,000 a year, but less than $10,000, you will need a minimal activity license.

 - Texas: Small business owners can check with the Texas Department of Licensing and Regulation for a list of industries where licenses are needed and a list of issuing agencies in the state.

-- Vermont: Vermont’s Department of Taxes small business guide recommends registering with the Secretary of State and to use the resources at the SBA about license requirements.
+- Vermont: Vermont’s Department of Taxes small business guide recommends registering with the Secretary of State and using the resources at the SBA about license requirements.

 - Virginia: Virginia’s City Applications informational site contains information about Virginia’s business licenses.
 The site says, “The common form of local business license in Virginia is the license tax.
 Typically, this is an annual application that all businesses must file where the fee is a calculation based on your gross receipts from the previous year.”

 - Washington: The Washington State Department of Revenue’s Business Licensing Wizard will walk small business owners through a business activity search to determine what type of license a small business might need.